 The ULM Percussion Ensemble is the premier percussion performing group within the Division of Music.
 Membership is by appointment of the studio percussion professors.
 The Percussion Ensemble performs the most challenging literature for percussion instruments.
 Comprised for the most proficient percussion players on campus, the Percussion Ensemble performs several concerts on campus throughout the year and travels throughout Louisiana and the surrounding area as musical ambassadors for the University.
 Additional ensembles within the Larger Percussion Ensemble are the African Drum Ensemble and Pan-Da-Monium, ULM' s Steel Drum Ensemble.

 Black Bayou Brass (formerly the Chamber Arts Brass) has been a faculty ensemble in residence at the University of Louisiana at Monroe since 1971.
-Its current members are Alex Noppe, trumpet, James Boldin, horn, and James Layfield, trombone.
+Its current members are Aaron Witek, trumpet, James Boldin, horn, and James Layfield, trombone.
 An experienced and versatile professional ensemble, Black Bayou Brass regularly performs concerts and recitals at ULM and in the northeast Louisiana community, as well as at conferences throughout the region.
 Its members are dedicated to performing, promoting, and even creating new literature for brass trio, in addition to playing standard original repertoire and transcriptions from the 16th century to the present.
 Devoted to encouraging and promoting music education, Black Bayou Brass performs a number of educational concerts each year at schools throughout Louisiana and the surrounding states, in addition to offering master classes, private lessons, and ensemble coaching for high school students.
 The group serves as ambassadors for the University of Louisiana at Monroe, encouraging students and others attending their performances to Discover ULM.